greenstatic/bigbluebutton-exporter/README.md

       static_configs:
       - targets: ['bbb.example.com', 'bbb2.example.com']
     ```

-It is **advised to add HTTP Basic Auth** to the metrics endpoint and configure Prometheus to use the credentials.
+1. Setup HTTP Basic Auth, see the [HTTP Basic Auth](#http-basic-auth) section for further instructions.
-This way metrics will not be exposed for everybody to see.
+   HTTP Basic Auth is required because each request to the `/metrics` endpoint performs an API call to BigBlueButton which takes a couple of seconds.
-See the [HTTP Basic Auth](#http-basic-auth) section for instructions.
+   If exposed to the public internet it could potentially lead to DOS attacks.

 ### Netdata
 If you wish to use the Server Instance Grafana Dashboard, Netdata is required.